-The management representative is the steward of an institution's membership, responsible for nominating member representatives, timeline maintenance of membership changes, withdrawls, terminations, and other administrative actions.
+The management representative is the steward of an institution's membership, responsible for nominating member representatives, timeline maintenance of membership changes, withdrawals, terminations, and other administrative actions.
 The management representative should be an executive with the ultimate responsibility for information security for the entire institution.
 Typical job titles include:

 Chief Information Officer (CIO)